btcpayserver/btcpayserver-doc/docs/ElectrumWallet.md

 3. In BTCPay Server, Store Settings > General > Derivation Scheme - Paste the Extended Public Key
 4. Go to Receive tab in Electrum.
 5. Compare the addresses in Electrum and BTCPay Server, they should match.
-6. Confirm the address match in BTCPay.
+6. Confirm the address match in BTCPay Server.

 ## Step by Step